sammontakoja/KotlinTestVersusJUnit/README.md

 In java world tests are usually written with popular JUnit4 library.

-Test cases need some kind of a structure, otherwise tests are hard to read and maintain.

 JUnit4 works quite well when dealing with simple specification but it's different story when specification is complex.